At a Glance - Geometry

-If you don't remember them, it is a good idea to review your geometry formulas.
-They will come back to haunt you all the time, and it is better if they are more like Casper the Friendly Ghost than Jasper the Grumpy Ghost Who Will Scare the Bejeezus out of You in the Middle of the Night.
+If you don't remember them, it's a good idea to review your geometry formulas.
+They'll come back to haunt you all the time, and it's better if they're more like Casper the Friendly Ghost than Jasper the Grumpy Ghost Who Will Scare the Bejeezus out of You in the Middle of the Night.
 So strange that that Saturday morning cartoon never got off the ground.

-If a triangle has height 4 cm and area 20 cm2, how long is the base of the triangle?
+If a triangle has a height of 4 cm and an area of 20 cm2, how long is the base of the triangle?

 This is a fairly straightforward question, as long as you've memorized your geometry formulas.
 Ahem.
-The area A of a triangle is given by , so plug in the numbers given in the problem to find that
+The area A of a triangle is given by , so just plug in the numbers given in the problem: h = 4 and A = 20.

 In the picture below, find a formula for a2 in terms of the shaded area.
 Let A denote the shaded area.